PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Anaconda_ is widely used as a package management system and environment management system in the data science and scientific Python communities.
 Anaconda includes `Anaconda Navigator`_ as its graphical user interface (GUI) and Conda_ as its command line interface (CLI).
-Anaconda can be used to distribute packages in Python and many other languages.
-Anaconda also makes it easy to install different versions of Python into different environments.
-If you would like to use Anaconda, please follow these instructions on `installing Anaconda Navigator`_ or on `installing Conda`_.
+Anaconda makes it easy to install different versions of Python into different environments and can also be used to distribute packages in languages besides Python.
+To use Anaconda, please follow these instructions on `installing Anaconda Navigator`_ or on `installing Conda`_.

 .. tip::